mdalai/self-driving-car-path-planning/README.md

 - if the future position of this car is within SAFE DISTANCE, we need to make action in trajectory planning step.

 #### Step 2 - Behaviour Planning
+Based on the prediction results, we will do behaviour planning in this step.
 ```
 IF (the ego car is too close from the car in front):
 	IF (it is safe to change lane LEFT):